9 Flexible Spanish Learning Tools for Your Online and Offline Existence

-If traveling to a Spanish-speaking country is out of the question, then you’ll just have to get your hands on a set of tools to rival even the most seasoned of carpenters.
-Ahem… Spanish learners…
+But if you can’t travel to a Spanish-speaking country, then you’ll just have to get your hands on a set of tools for Spanish learners.

-Without pomp or circumstance, here’s a guide on where to look for the best online and offline Spanish learning tools that’ll hopefully save you from an endless, painful search… and even get you away from that screen from time to time!
+Here’s a guide on where to look for the best online and offline Spanish learning tools that’ll hopefully save you from an endless search.

 9 Flexible Spanish Learning Tools for Your Online and Offline Existence